November 27, 2023

 Kyrgyzstan is fertile soil for Russian manipulation.
 Institutional enmeshing with Russia, lack of alternative security protection, old and new economic linkages, and traditional values vulnerable to Russian propaganda have enabled Moscow to retain a firm grip on Kyrgyzstan.
 Meanwhile, Russia’s war in Ukraine has led to greater uncertainty.
 There are opportunities for Kyrgyzstan to diversify external relations, but also risks of new dependencies and greater insecurities vis-à-vis Russia.

 By Stephen Blank

-By Emil A. Souleimanov
+By Alexander Yeo and Dr. Emil A. Souleimanov